jialihan/blog/docs/javascript/es6.md

   x = true;
   ```
 - **ES6**: `let, const`

+  > Constants are block-scoped, much like variables defined using the let statement.
+The value of a constant cannot change through re-assignment, and it can't be redeclared.

+  Eg: `const` cannot be accessed outside of `try{}` block, but `var` can be accessed outside of `try{}`, [stackoverflow link](https://stackoverflow.com/questions/44301160/how-can-i-access-to-a-variable-in-try-block-in-other-try-block).

   ```
   // constants: must have a inital value
     const x = 0;